Taylor Hill, Huddersfield: Education

 There is a secondary school, Newsome High School and Sports College that is 0.5 mi to the east; one of three secondary schools in the area governed by Kirklees to be recognised as a specialist sports college since the government's inception of the programme in 1994.
 The school's assistant head teacher was named West Yorkshire Teacher of the Year 2006 for an award sponsored by Pulse 1 radio.

 The area is also home to Kirklees College's Taylor Hill Centre, on Close Hill Road.
 This provides full-time courses relating to animal care, land-based studies, conservation and countryside management.

 Transport

 Berry Brow railway station is the closest local railway station, being about 0.5 mi to the south-east.
 Trains on Northern's Penistone Line provide an hourly service (less frequent on Sundays) between Huddersfield and Sheffield stations, calling at Berry Brow.
 Huddersfield station provides interchange with direct services to Leeds, Manchester and other north of England destinations, whilst Sheffield station provides interchange with direct trains to London.

-Bus routes 306 and 319, run respectively by First Calderdale & Huddersfield and Tiger Blue, pass through the village, link it to Huddersfield town centre several times an hour.
+Bus route 306 run by First Calderdale & Huddersfield passes through the village, linking it to Huddersfield town centre every 20 minutes.

 The closest main road is the A616 road to Honley and Penistone.